IceShirok/IceShirok.github.io/_posts/2022-07-15-23-heat-and-spice.md

 Lastly, do you part in [food safety](https://www.fda.gov/consumers/free-publications-women/food-safety-home)!
 Make sure your kitchen tools are clean and properly maintained.
 Wash your produce thoroughly.
 Wash your chopping boards and tools after handling meats.
 Store your food properly.

 Why?
 Nothing spells disaster for your cooking journey than [food poisoning or foodborne infections](https://www.cdc.gov/foodsafety/foodborne-germs.html).
+One Chinese New Year, I've made and ate dumplings where the ground pork had gone bad... and so I didn't make dumplings for the next Chinese New Year.

 # A chapter closed